To help you understand the OVA file, consider the following sequence of events

 Make sure you have installed the VirtualBox Extension Pack.
 To check, go to File | Preferences | Extensions.

 I install the VirtualBox Guest Additions on the Pristine Lubuntu VM, but after updating VirtualBox itself, you may need to make sure you have the guest additions set up properly.
+If in doubt, follow the link in the previous sentence and get on top of this subject.
+It's important and not very complex.

 A couple thoughts: